About the Blind Low Vision skill

 - Stable access to a wifi (wireless Internet) network, with a user name and password;

-- An Amazon user account, configured with your personal e-mail address;
+- An Amazon user account, configured with your personal email address;

 How does the skill work?

 When you start the skill for the first time, Alexa will start by offering you a tutorial in basic operations.
 In the tutorial, you can practice interacting with Alexa, asking for help, looking for books, and choosing books from a menu.
-You can then get start requesting your own books and magazines to read.
+You can then get started requesting your own books, magazines, and newspapers to read.
 The next time you start the skill, Alexa will ask whether you would like to carry on with the last title you were reading.
 While you are reading a title, you can increase or decrease the volume, and skip between chapters.
 When you go back to a book you have started reading, Alexa will take you back to the place you left off.

 To launch the skill: